Chloe Cole: Legislation

 Starting in May 2022, Cole began testifying in the United States against medical transition and appeared on Fox News to denounce gender-affirming care for minors.
 She has said that neither minors nor their parents should be able to consent to such care and that parents face "extreme external pressures to consent."
-According to the Sacramento Bee, Cole's views on gender-affirming care for minors diverge from those of major medical professionals associations, including the American Academy of Pediatrics, American Medical Association, American Psychological Association, and WPATH.
+Cole's views on gender-affirming care for minors diverge from those of most major associations of medical professionals, including the American Academy of Pediatrics, American Medical Association, American Psychological Association, and WPATH.
+Cole works as a patient advocate for the group Do No Harm and charges up to $5,000 to speak at public events.

 In May 2022, Cole testified in support of Ohio House Bill 454, which would ban gender-affirming care for minors.
-The bill failed to make it through the session but was revised and reintroduced in 2023.

-In July, Cole testified in favor of an eventually passed Florida bill that denied Medicaid coverage for procedures that alter primary or secondary sexual characteristics for both adults and children.
-The law has established that they are not a "medical necessity" since any coverage must meet this requirement.
-Cole was one of eight detransitioners, who spoke in favor of a Florida Board of Medicine measure that would bar minors from "receiving puberty blockers, hormone therapy or surgeries as treatment for gender dysphoria."
-Cole was the only one of the eight who had received such care before the age of 18.
-During the public comment period, Cole asked "why is a mental health epidemic not being addressed with mental health treatment to get at the root causes for why female adolescents like me want to reject their bodies?"
+In July, Cole testified in favor of an eventually passed Florida bill that denied Medicaid coverage for puberty blockers and gender-affirming hormones or surgery for all ages.
+In October Cole spoke to the Florida Board of Medicine in favor of a measure that would bar minors from "receiving puberty blockers, hormone therapy or surgeries as treatment for gender dysphoria".

-In September, Cole spoke at a press conference organized by Republican Congresswoman and anti-trans activist Marjorie Taylor Greene in support of her "Protect Children's Innocence Act".

-Cole said that while she didn't agree with everything any politician says, this bill which "protects children from the harm" that she endured was a cause she "could get behind".
-The act would make it a felony to provide any gender-affirming care to a minor, prohibit the use of federal funds for gender-affirming care or towards health insurance covering it for all ages, and prohibit colleges from offering instruction in such care.
+In September, Cole spoke at a press conference organized by Republican Congresswoman Marjorie Taylor Greene in support of her "Protect Children's Innocence Act", which would make it a felony to provide any gender-affirming care to a minor, prohibit the use of federal funds for gender-affirming care or towards health insurance covering it for all ages, and prohibit colleges from offering instruction in such care.
+Cole said that while she did not agree with everything any politician says, this bill which "protects children from the harm" that she endured was a cause she "could get behind".
 The same month, Cole testified against a bill introduced by Senator Scott Wiener to make California a sanctuary state for children seeking gender-affirming care.
-The bill was passed and went into effect in January 2023.